sujoyrc/hindustani_raga_dataset_processing/README.md

 ### Part 1: From keypoints to time series

 1. We use OpenPose with front view camera only for 2D keypoint estimation and VideoPose3D with 3D keypoint estimation.
-The list of identified keypoints using the two methods are different and tabulated below.
+The list of identified key points using the two methods are different and tabulated below.
 This repository uses the output of OpenPose / VideoPose3D on the videos as input to the processing.
 This data is provided in << INSERT LINK >>.
 This data is at frame rate (25 FPS for Durham singers, 24 FPS for Pune Singers).

 | KeypointName | OpenPose (2D) | VideoPose3D | VideoPose3D - has depth |
 |--------------|---------------|-------------|------------------------|